kevinding0218/InterviewDocuments/Q and A/Interview - Java.md

 - Integer was a class , when it was initialized will have a reference in JVM.
 Variables of type Integer store references to Integer objects, just as with any other reference (object) type
 - we can't assign a String value to an int value directly or even by casting, but we can do this with Integer
 - Integer can be directly converted to other types like binary or hex
-- int can be compared by using `==` , while Integer usually compares by using `equals`, because when using `==` to compare Integer, it's actually a reference type so the comparison was happening at pointer which referenced to the object memory address, Integer also have a mechanism like cache so it can be compared by using `==` when value between -128 ~ 127
+- int can be compared by using `==` , while Integer usually compares by using `equals`, if number ranges is within ~127 - 128 then we can use "==" to compare Integer as during this data range, it uses primitive type as cache in memory, other wise
 ### JVM
 - JVM is a virtual machine that understands and runs java bytecodes, works for memory management in heap space and stack memory
 - JVM will mostly distribute objects to HEAP level, when JVM execute the code, every thread will have a thread stack